-PHT 104 Aseptic Techniques, Sterile and Non-Sterile Compounding and Emergency Preparedness LEC 30/LAB 30/EXT 00/TL 60 During this course, the student will learn how to compound sterile products.
+LEC 30/LAB 30/EXT 00/TL 60 During this course, the student will learn how to compound sterile products.
 Sterility procedures are emphasized, as are incompatibilities and how to handle them.
 Quality assurance standards are applied to pharmacy practices, and the student is prepared to practice in accordance with the federal and state laws and regulations that govern sterile product preparation.
 Students will learn how to compound hazardous drugs according to federal state laws and regulations.
 Quality assurance and safety standards and practices are applied to their preparation as well as procedures for maintaining pharmacy equipment and facilities.
 Also emphasized are methods for proper handling of hazardous wastes and sharps, and the application of concepts for effective infection control.
 Students are also prepared to calibrate and troubleshoot commonly used pharmacy equipment and devices.
+Students will learn the appropriate procedures on preparedness and handling of emergency situations.
 [Prerequisite: PHT 103, Pharmaceutical Pharmacology for the Pharmacy Technician]